Types of Boren Awards

 There are three (3) types of awards: Boren Scholarships (for undergraduates), Boren Fellowships (for graduate students), and grants from the Language Flagship Program, which are designed to help students achieve superior-level proficiency in critical languages.
 Flagship students participate in intensive language programs offered at selected undergraduate institutions.
 For the purposes of this webpage, we will include information only on Boren Scholarship and on the Language Flagship program.

-Boren Scholarships provide American undergraduate students with the resources and encouragement they need to acquire skills and experiences in areas of the world critical to the future security of our nation, in exchange for their commitment to seek work in the federal government.
+Boren Scholarships provide American undergraduates (generally Sophomores and Juniors) with the resources and encouragement they need to acquire skills and experiences in areas of the world critical to the future security of our nation, in exchange for their commitment to seek work in the federal government.

 The Institute of International Education (IIE) administers the Boren Scholarships, Boren Fellowships, and The Language Flagship Fellowships and Grants on behalf of the National Security Education Program.
 IIE is a not-for-profit organization dedicated to building international goodwill through educational and cultural exchange among nations.

 By enabling more than 18,000 outstanding men and women each year to study, conduct research, receive practical training, or provide technical assistance outside their own countries, IIE fosters mutual understanding, builds global problem-solving capabilities, and strengthens the international competence of U.S. citizens.

 - Must be a U.S. citizen at the time of application.

 - Must be a high school graduate, or have earned a GED.